PostHog/posthog.com/contents/handbook/people/team-structure/core-experience.md

 ## Customer

-- Any posthog user whether they're an engineer or product manager should be able to effectively analyze their product
+- Any posthog user, whether they're an engineer or product manager, should be able to effectively analyze their product

 ## Output metrics